Bathing Water Quality

 What you can do to help improve bathing water quality

-Bag and bin dog poo
+- Bag and bin dog poo

-Remember the three p's: only pee, poo and paper should be flushed down the toilet - everything else should go in a bin.
+- Remember the three p's: only pee, poo and paper should be flushed down the toilet - everything else should go in a bin.

-Don't put fats, oils and grease down the sink - it can cause blockages.
+- Don't put fats, oils and grease down the sink - it can cause blockages.
 Let fats cool, then scrape or pour into your food waste bin for recycling or into a non-recyclable container and put in your household waste wheelie bin.

 - Take all picnic food and litter home with you or dispose in bins.

 - Follow the steps on the Connect Right website to make sure your home plumbing is connected correctly and learn what to do if you find a problem.

-Chemical toilets such as those used in touring caravans and on camp sites must only be emptied in a specifically designated place to avoid the contents being deposited straight into the sewerage system.
+- Chemical toilets such as those used in touring caravans and on camp sites must only be emptied in a specifically designated place to avoid the contents being deposited straight into the sewerage system.
 Caravan and camp sites usually have their own Chemical Disposal Point.
 If there is no official emptying point then the contents should be flushed down a normal toilet, which may mean taking it back home.
 Chemical toilet waste should never be deposited directly into a watercourse.

-Farms can also be a major source of river and sea pollution.
+- Farms can also be a major source of river and sea pollution.
 The use of fertilisers on the land and pollution from animal waste can result in run-off from fields and into watercourses.
 The Environment Agency is working closely with farmers to identify where these incidents could affect water quality.